Equitable/trump/docs/source/install.rst

 Uninstall
 =========

+1. Delete all tables Trump created.
+(There is a script, which attempts to do that for you.
+See uninstall.py.
-1. Download uninstall.py, and run it.
-This will remove all tables created by Trump.
-The file will likely require minor changes if you use anything other than PostgreSQL.
+This will (attempt to) remove all tables created by Trump.
+The file will likely require minor changes if you use anything other than PostgreSQL, or if it hasn't been updated to reflect newer tables in Trump.)
 2. Delete site-packages/trump and all it's subdirectories.